MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 ### Remarks

 This pointer is provided for completeness and consistency with the other classes.
-However, because MFC rather fully encapsulates DAO querydefs, you are unlikely to need it.
+However, because MFC rather fully encapsulates DAO querydefs, you're unlikely to need it.
 If you do use it, do so cautiously.
 In particular, don't change the value of the pointer unless you know what you're doing.

 ## <a name="open"></a> CDaoQueryDef::Open